 - 9. Immorality or other unprofessional conduct. - 10.
 Loss of licensure or certification required for the assigned position. - 11.
 Behavior that poses a threat to the operation of OVEC or to the safety and well-being of the individual or others or to property. - 12.
 Unauthorized use or misuse, stealing, or unauthorized removal of OVEC, agency or government property or records. - 13.
-Use of corporal punishment as a disciplinary measure with a child in the care of OVEC. - 14.
-Breach of confidentially regarding students, program participants, or employees of the agency. - 15.
-Failure to maintain the confidentiality of information about students or staff obtained in the course of employment, unless disclosure serves a legitimate job-related purpose or is required by law. - 16.
-Engaging in any sexually related behavior with a student with or without consent, including but not limited to, behavior such as sexual jokes; sexual remarks; sexual kidding or teasing; sexual innuendo; pressure for dates or sexual favors; inappropriate physical touching, kissing, or grabbing; rape, threats of physical harm; and sexual assault. - 17.
-Physical or mental disability, consistent with applicable laws protecting employees with disabilities.
+Breach of confidentiality regarding students, program participants, or employees of the agency. - 14.
+Failure to maintain confidentiality of information about students or staff obtained in the course of employment, unless disclosure serves a legitimate job-related purpose or is required by law. - 15.
+Engaging in any sexually related behavior with a student with or without consent, including but not limited to, behavior such as sexual jokes; sexual remarks; sexual kidding or teasing; sexual innuendo; pressure for dates or sexual favors; inappropriate physical touching, kissing, or grabbing; rape, threats of physical harm; and sexual assault - 16.
+Engaging in behavior that constitutes discrimination or harassment, as defined in Section 703 of this Handbook. - 17.
+Engaging in activities that disrupt the workplace: Employees who engage in or encourage activities that disrupt operations may face disciplinary action, including termination.
+Disruptive behaviors include threats to health and safety, property damage, illegal activities, and interference with operations. - 18.
+Corporal punishment or physically abusive behavior, which is defined as intentional use of physical force that results in, or has the potential to result in, physical injury.
+Examples may include, but are not limited to, hitting, kicking, shaking, biting, pushing, restraining, force feeding, or dragging. - 19.
+Sexually abusive behavior, which is defined as any completed or attempted sexual act, sexual contact, or exploitation.
+Examples may include, but are not limited to, behaviors such as inappropriate touching, inappropriate filming, or exposing a child to other sexual activities. - 20.
+Emotionally harmful or abusive behavior, which is defined as behaviors that harm a child's self-worth or emotional well-being.
+Examples may include, but are not limited to, using seclusion, exposing a child to public or private humiliation, or name calling, shaming, intimidating, or threatening a child. - 21.
+Neglectful behavior, which is defined as the failure to meet a child's basic physical and emotional needs, including access to food, education, medical care, appropriate supervision by an adequate caregiver, and safe physical and emotional environments.
+Examples may include, but are not limited to, leaving a child unattended on a bus, withholding food as punishment, or refusing to change soiled diapers as punishment.